DeepDeducing/CartPole/README.md

 # Deep Deducing on CartPole

-This repository contains codes illustrating how deep deducing plays CartPole.
+This repository contains codes of deep deducing solving the classic control problem.
-To reproduce the results in the paper, simply run Deducing_xxx.py
+To reproduce the results in the paper, simply run Deducing.py

 ## Requirements